Menu

 What is The Candida Diet?

-As I’ve discussed in a previous post, Leaky Gut and more specifically, Candida (yeast overgrowth) is very common in thyroid patients.
-Particularly those of us with autoimmune hypothyroidism (which is around 90%).
-[1]
+As I’ve discussed in a previous post, increased intestinal permeability (often inaccurately referred to as ‘leaky gut’) and more specifically, Candida (a yeast overgrowth) is very common in thyroid patients.

 I thought for a long while that once I reached my optimal dosage on thyroid medication, with test results to match, that I would return to the level of health and fitness I had before.
 But, I didn’t.